ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-3-30-First-time-binary-patching,Radare2-and-Ghidra.markdown

 ```

 This is a bit more interesting, as the name says it sets a timer for something. lets break down its parts to see how its doing what its doing.

-after googling __sighandler_t it appears to be from a GNU C library from this [website](http://www.gnu.org/software/libc/manual/html_node/Basic-Signal-Handling.html) it is a "Basic signal Handling" function.
+After googling __sighandler_t it appears to be from a GNU C library from this [website](http://www.gnu.org/software/libc/manual/html_node/Basic-Signal-Handling.html) it is a "Basic signal Handling" function.
 This particular datatype is a type of signal handler that takes one integer as a signal ID and returns 'void'.

 Usage is demonstrated like this.
  ```c